goldin2008/project-c2-infrastructure-as-code/README.md

 2. supporting_material - It contains the essential files (.yml, .json, .bat, .sh, and .jpeg) that were referred in the different lessons of this course.

-![Configuring and managing various infrastructure resources on AWS cloud using CloudFormation.](aws-services.png)
+![Configuring and managing various infrastructure resources on AWS cloud using CloudFormation.](aws-services.png) Configuring and managing various infrastructure resources on AWS cloud using CloudFormation.

 ### Dependencies
 ##### 1. AWS account